AtomSurf : Surface Representation for Learning on Protein Structures: Conclusion Limitations

 In this paper, we analyzed the utility of the surface representation in machine learning on protein structures.
 We first adapted the design of the recent \diff in the context of protein analysis tasks, and compared it against other methods by adhering to the \atom benchmark protocol, revealing both the promise and the limitations of surface-only learning.
 We then introduced a novel integrated architecture that combines surface and graph representations and achieves state-of-the-art results across several benchmark tasks.
 Key to our approach is a node-wise information sharing mechanism, which allows for joint training of graph and surface representations, coupled with \textit{localized information propagation} across all network layers.
 Our ablation analysis further highlights that simplistic approaches to combining different representations lead to suboptimal performance.
 We also demonstrated the performance of our approach in identifying antibody-antigen and ligand-binding preferences achieving state-of-the-art results.

 Our work strongly supports the notion that leveraging \textit{multiple} representations with unique strengths is a promising strategy for advancing protein analysis.
-Moreover integrating biological priors both within the learning frameworks and into information sharing across representations seems crucial for achieving high accuracy in challenging scenarios.
+Moreover, integrating biological priors both within the learning frameworks and into information sharing across representations seems crucial for achieving high accuracy in challenging scenarios.
+A validation on real-life scenarios is our next step to fully establish this method.
 Despite our optimizations, one of the current limitations of our approach is its significant memory requirements, highlighting the need for computationally more efficient surface-based pipelines, in line with suggestions by \cite{dmasif}.
 Beyond addressing these challenges, our work can help pave the way to more powerful integrated multi-modal solutions for additional tasks within structural bioinformatics, including \textit{generative} modeling, but also investigating ways in which information sharing across both \textit{representations} and \textit{tasks} can lead to improvements in robustness and accuracy.